jina-ai/executor-cases/README.md

 On the number of files:
 - 1️⃣ Only one
-- 🔢 Can be multiple files
+- 🔢 Can be multiple

 ```text
 - foobar.git/  🔸🟢1️⃣